NotAShelf/nyx/docs/notes/2023-03-14-impermanence.md

   nixpkgs.hostPlatform = lib.mkDefault "x86_64-linux";
   powerManagement.cpuFreqGovernor = lib.mkDefault "powersave";
-  hardware.cpu.intel.updateMicrocode = lib.mkDefault config.hardware.enableRedistributableFirmware;
 }
 ```

+Do keep in mind that the nixos hardware scanner **cannot** pick up your mount options.
+You must specifiy the options (i.e `noatime`) for each
+btrfs volume that you have created in `hardware-configuration.nix`.

+### Closing Notes

 And that should be all.
 By this point you are pretty much ready to install with your existing config.
-I generally use my configuration flake to boot, so there is no need to make any revisions.
-If you are starting from scratch, consider tweaking your configuration.nix before you install the system.
+I generally use my configuration flake
+to boot, so there is no need to make any revisions.
+If you are starting from scratch, consider tweaking your configuration.nix before you install
+the system.
 An editor like neovim, or your preferred DE/wm make good additions to your config.

 Once it's all done, take a deep breath and `nixos-install`.
-Once the installation is done, you'll be prompted for the root password and after that you can reboot.
+Once the installation is done, you'll be prompted for the root password and after that
+you can reboot.
 Now you are running NixOS on an encrypted disk!
 Nice.

 Next up, if you are feeling _really_ fancy today, is to configure disk erasure and impermanence.